-A. Every radiologic sciences student is expected to conduct themselves in a highly professional manner while in the clinical setting.
-If the
+I. Every radiologic sciences student is expected to conduct themselves in a highly professional manner while in the clinical setting.
+If the student experiences an issue at clinical, the expectation is to follow a specific chain of command in order to resolve the issue.
+This process is

-- student experiences a problem of any sort at clinical, they are expected to follow a specific chain of command in order to resolve the issue.
-This process is inclusive of any and all problems the student may experience in the clinical setting, whether it is an interpersonal issue, patient issue, question of clinical competence, violation of any student rights or violation of a college policy. - B. If a problem occurs at the clinical site, speak with your Clinical Instructor first.
+- inclusive of any and all problems the student may experience in the clinical setting, whether it is an interpersonal issue, patient issue, question of clinical competence, violation of any student rights, or violation of a college policy. - II.
+If a problem occurs at the clinical site, speak with your Clinical Instructor first.
 Your clinical instructor will document the incident and direct you accordingly.
-The clinical instructor is your primary liaison at the clinical facility and will work to resolve any issues on your behalf. - C. The clinical instructor will notify the clinical coordinator and/or program director of the situation and engage them to work toward a viable solution for all parties. - D. If the problem is not corrected to the student's satisfaction, they should make an appointment to meet with the program director and clinical coordinator. - E. Under no circumstances is the student to circumvent this process.
+The clinical instructor is your primary liaison at the clinical facility and will work to resolve any issues on your behalf.
+The clinical instructor will notify the clinical coordinator and/or program director of the situation and engage them to work toward a viable solution for all parties. - III.
+If the problem is not corrected to the student's satisfaction, they should make an appointment to meet with the program director and clinical coordinator. - IV.Under no circumstances is the student to circumvent this process.
 They shall not go to clinical affiliate staff members, administrators, human resources or anyone else affiliated with the clinical site.
-CCD faculty and clinical instructors will act as the liaison between the student and the hospital staff. - a) Any deviation from this policy can result in immediate dismissal from the program in which the student is enrolled. - b) This policy applies to those students who are also employees of the facility in which they are conducting their clinical education - F. This means of resolving disagreements in no way replaces any college grievance policy or procedure that is available to students, faculty members, or administrators.
-Individuals who utilize this process retain all rights to access other grievance procedures available within and outside the college. - G. Radiography students may also pursue a grievance through the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+CCD faculty and clinical instructors will act as the liaison between the student and the hospital staff. - Any deviation from this policy can result in immediate dismissal from the program in which the student is enrolled. - V. This means of resolving disagreements in no way replaces any college grievance policy or procedure that is available to students, faculty members, or administrators.
+Individuals who utilize this process retain all rights to access other grievance procedures available within and outside the college. - VI.Radiography students may also pursue a grievance through the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 Information can be accessed through the JRCERT website: www.jrcert.org